A Guide to Middle Eastern Spices for Festive Cooking

 4. Cardamom: Aromatic Sweetness

-Cardamom is a versatile spice that is used in both sweet and savory Middle Eastern dishes.
-Its warm, citrusy, and slightly minty flavor makes it a favorite for festive cooking, particularly in desserts and beverages.
+Cardamom is a handy spice that' can be used for both sweet and savory dishes in the Middle East.
+Its warm, citrusy, and slightly minty taste makes it a popular choice for holiday cooking, especially in desserts and ethnic dishes.

 Uses: Cardamom is used to flavor coffee (qahwa), tea, and a variety of desserts such as baklava and maamoul (a type of date-filled cookie).
 It’s also used in savory dishes like kebabs and rice pilafs.